Pavithrakende/Night-Vision-Security-Patrolling-Robot-with-Live-Streaming/README.md

 This is done using DC motors, a chassis and the brain of the entire system is Raspberry pi The 2 boards will be working synchronised with each other

+can create a night vision security patrolling robot using Raspberry Pi, a night vision camera, and DC motors.
+For live streaming, we can use Flask to create a simple web server.

 //Requirements//
 1.Raspberry Pi (with Raspbian OS installed) 2.Raspberry Pi Camera Module (with night vision capabilities)